UnicFb910/Translations/README.md

 Help translate Netdex into your language.

-**It is highly recommended, you do not translate into a language, which you don't speak natively.**
+**It is highly recommended not do to translate into a language, which you don't speak natively.**

 ## Why Bother Translating?